trxshx14/trxshx14/README.md

 ## 💫 About Me

-🎀 &nbsp;**Frontend Developer & UX | UI Designer** bridging the gap between clean code and thoughtful design.
+*  **Frontend Developer & UX | UI Designer** bridging the gap between clean code and thoughtful design.
-🖌️ &nbsp;Focused on making digital spaces beautiful, accessible, and human.
+*  Focused on making digital spaces beautiful, accessible, and human.
-🌱 &nbsp;Currently expanding into full-stack development by mastering **Spring Boot** and **TypeScript**.
+*  Currently expanding into full-stack development by mastering **Spring Boot** and **TypeScript**.

 <br/>